 Running the Road to Recovery

 Rudy Meza, arrived on the Haven for Hope campus in June of 2018.
-He entered the Center for Healthcare Services’ Integrated Treatment Program (ITP), offered on the Haven for Hope campus in order to overcome issues with trauma and drug addiction.
-Addiction caused rifts with his mother, Kim and three sisters, Mirna, Noemi and Lizette.
+He entered the Center for Healthcare Services’ Integrated Treatment Program (ITP), offered on the Haven for Hope campus to work through issues with trauma and drug addiction.
+Addiction caused rifts with his mother, Kim, and three sisters, Mirna, Noemi and Lizette.
 Now Rudy is part of Next Right Steps (NRS).
 NRS is a sober living program provided on the Haven for Hope campus by the non-profit Pay it Forward and this is where Rudy currently lives while working on his recovery.
 Rudy initially joined the Street2Feet program because of his competitive nature.
 Soon after entering the training program, the competitive aspect became secondary to the therapeutic benefits he received.
-Spurred on by encouragement from the Street2Feet community, running became the cornerstone to his recovery.
+Spurred on by encouragement from the Street2Feet community, running became the cornerstone of his recovery.
 Discipline, setting reasonable goals, and putting one foot in front of the other, even when unmotivated to do so, bolstered his efforts to be a better man.

-After only 6 months of training, he successfully completed the 2018 San Antonio Rock’n’Roll half-marathon.
+After only 6 months of training, he completed the 2018 San Antonio Rock’n’Roll half-marathon.
 Rudy is especially proud to have reunited with his family and baby sister, Lizette, who crossed the finish line with him.
 Rudy’s story highlights how collaboration with partners helps Haven for Hope clients transform their lives.